astroevska/psybot/README.md

 - [Aiogram 3 docs](https://docs.aiogram.dev/en/dev-3.x/index.html).
 This version is used in my project.
 - [Aiogram 2 docs](https://docs.aiogram.dev/en/latest/index.html).
 I don't use this version here, but the docs of the second version are also useful because of a lot of useful information and advices that is still actual for also the third version.
 - [Aiohttp docs](https://docs.aiohttp.org/en/stable).
 This library is a core library of **aiogram web server**, and it's also used here for REST API endpoints.
+- [Docker docs](https://docs.docker.com).
+The bot is dockerized to be independent of environment.
 - [Asyncio](https://docs.python.org/3/library/threading.html) and [threading](https://docs.python.org/3/library/asyncio.html) libraries docs.
 These libraries are used for:
   - reminding users;
   - parallel launching of the bot and the REST API server.